optimalMachine/python-quant-strategies/README.md

-# python-quant-strategies
+# python Quant Strategies
-This repository is a collection of Python quant strategy.
+This repository is a collection of quant strategies written in mostly in Python.